Testicular Cancer: Diagnosis

-To find out if you have testicular cancer, your doctor will do a physical exam.
+Your provider will also give you a physical exam.
 During the exam, your doctor will feel your testicles for any swelling, tender areas, or lumps.
 If a lump is present, your doctor will note its size and location.
-The doctor may also examine your abdomen, groin, and other parts of your body carefully, looking for possible signs that any tumors may have spread.
-You may also have one or more of these tests:
+The doctor may also look carefully at your belly (abdomen), groin, and other parts of your body.
+This is to find possible signs that any tumors may have spread.